whiteeemh/whiteeemh.github.io/index.md

 ## Getting Start

-Please Explore our app developed by Mitchell White on the aspects of Geroge C Marshall In this app you will find information on George C Marshall and the Marshall Museum Thank you and have Fun Exploring the app!
+Please Explore our app developed by Mitchell White on the aspects of Geroge C Marshall.
+In this app you will find information on George C Marshall and the Marshall Museum.
+Thank you and have Fun Exploring the app!